 To reduce lawsuits by disappointed beneficiaries, the trust document may have exculpatory clauses that protect the trustee against any exercise of discretion that is not willful neglect.
 Exculpatory clauses are generally upheld, except where the trustee had a confidential relationship with the settlor that may have been abusive or where the trustee had undue influence.
 Courts will also disregard exculpatory clauses if there has been willful neglect, or the trustee exhibited bad faith or reckless disregard for the purpose of the trust or for the beneficiaries.
 U.T.C. §1008

 Exculpatory clauses in trust documents that were drafted by the trustee are viewed with suspicion by the courts.
 In these cases, there is a danger that the settlor did not adequately understand the disclosure.
 In prior cases[i], proof that the trustee abused his fiduciary relationship with the settlor was required.
 However, the modern trend, as evidenced by U.T.C. §1008(b) and the Restatement (Third) of Trusts §96, is that there is a presumption of abuse unless the trustee can prove that the exculpatory clause was fair and that its contents were adequately disclosed to the settlor.

-To determine if the exculpatory clause was fair, the courts will look at the following:
+To determine if the exculpatory clause was fair, the courts will consider the following:

 - the scope of the clause and the reason for inserting it;